How to Start Learning Japanese for Absolute Beginners | Hiragana, Katakana & Study Plan

 * If you can write, you can read.

-→ https://www.mlcjapanese.co.jp/recommended_books.html
+https://www.mlcjapanese.co.jp/recommended_books.html

-Free Japanese Language Study Materials
+Free Japanese Study Materials from MLC

-website. → https://www.mlcjapanese.co.jp/
+https://www.mlcjapanese.co.jp/